Enigma (novel): Reception

 The book, though fiction, is criticised by people who were at Bletchley Park as bearing little resemblance to the real wartime Bletchley Park.

-Kirkus Reviews compared the novel to Harris's first, Fatherland, and wrote "[d]etective-story elements remain in each but don't overwhelm the character-driven plots."
-While Publishers Weekly predicted that the book is headed "right on to the bestseller lists."
+Kirkus Reviews compared the novel to Harris's first, Fatherland, and wrote "[d]etective-story elements remain in each but don't overwhelm the character-driven plots", while Publishers Weekly predicted that the book is headed "right on to the bestseller lists."
+Alan Riding, writing in the New York Times summarised the book's reception with "To judge by reviews in the British press, he has passed the "second-novel" test."